steve-king/sk-tabs/README.md

 		$('#my_container').skTabs();

+Note: You can call the plugin using a class instead, but your container must always have a unique ID for the plugin to reference.

 ##Default options
 		useLocationHash : false,                // Optional url hackable tabs showLoader : true,                      // Show loading div during ajax requests